 "Use a wipe to periodically sanitize the outside of your bottle, the same way you would your cell phone," Tierno says.

-Can you just wash a disposable bottle at the end of the day to clean off the biofilm and other germs?
+Can you just wash a disposable container at the end of the day to clean off the biofilm and other germs so that you can reuse the water bottle?

 "During COVID, I wouldn't recommend it," Tierno says.
 "If these were normal times, you might be able to get one more day's use out of your bottle by washing it with warm, soapy water."